-We can distinguish wedding photography approach into several modalities: classic with poses, wedding photojournalism, photo report, etc. Finding each one of these methods legitimate (in other words, there is no such thing as the wedding photography method and only a proper execution should fill the mind of the photographers during the wedding) I don’t give much importance to the method but to the result.
+We can distinguish the wedding photography approach into several modalities: classic with poses, wedding photojournalism, photo report, etc. Finding each one of these methods legitimate (in other words, there is no such thing as “the” wedding photography method and only a proper execution should fill the mind of the photographers during the wedding) I don’t give much importance to the method but to the result.

-To be able to give you the idea of what I may call my own method, it will perhaps be better to tell the story of my first wedding.
-I was suggested by a friend to photograph a wedding and I had absolutely no experience on the matter.
+To be able to give you the idea of what I may call my method, it will perhaps be better to tell the story of my first wedding.
+I was suggested by a friend to photograph a wedding and I had no experience of the matter.
 More scared than a porcupine in a balloon, there I went with my strap bag.
 Without the capability of anticipating what could happen throughout the day, my instincts eventually solved the problem for me.
 I kept photographing what was going on around me and since I had no previous experience on how to direct grooms and guests I simply chose (not exactly a choice but a natural reaction) to keep registering the constant commotion of the day.
-It seemed to be a good decision since the result pleased the grooms in such a way they actually promoted my decision in becoming a wedding photographer.
+It seemed to be a good decision since the result pleased the grooms in such a way my decision in becoming a wedding photographer.

 The method, photojournalism.

 Assuming the process of photographing without interfering (since I assume the photographer is not and must not be a master of ceremonies, controlling the several stages of the day), implies that I must be able to go through the guests as someone they don’t pay attention to.
 This does not mean being unpleasant when someone requires my services for a specific photograph they want, on the contrary.
 However, when it comes to photographing I assume a posture of seeming indifference as if I was something malleable and invisible, walking past people seizing each situation to make a picture.
 Contrary to what I thought, they realize, from the beginning, that this is the way I work and, at the same time, they ignore me but they also give me their presence and their interaction don’t feel troubled by my presence.
-Thus, I am able to tell the story of the day the way it should be.
+Thus, I can tell the story of the day the way it should be.

-You must not expect of me the kind of photographer who, like an orchestra conductor, proposes, throughout the day, an amount of situations for the grooms and guests to “have fun for the picture”.
+You must not expect of me the kind of photographer who, like an orchestra conductor, proposes, throughout the day, several situations for the grooms and guests to “have fun for the picture”.
 I don’t take with me balloons or any other kind of artifact nor will I be trying to provoke reactions from the guests to the camera.
 However, I will be on the frontline.
 Being an outside observer is a good way of making the coverage for a wedding day.

 I did all my learning when there was no digital photography.
-The film had, has, characteristics and needs of knowledge far more rigid when it comes to the exposure and control.
+The film had, has, characteristics and needs of knowledge far more rigid when it comes to exposure and control.
 The digital offers a lot more possibilities of rectifying a mistake.
-The “old school” applied to the nowadays digital equipment allows me to create a finish of my pictures within the patterns demanded by the film: a more rigorous exposure, a more sensual texture, a great feeling of light dripping from the volumes of the pictures, etc. The fact that I don’t use flash lights leads me to a maximized seizing of the possibilities of the camera and software I use, creating images with a strong density but also with a very special intensity and sensuality provided by light – which is one of my brand images.
-Most of my pictures, mainly the ones taken in interiors (bride and groom’s houses, churches and party sights) are intentionally made in a way that the grain makes part of them and becomes an element of construction of the pictures which we feel like touching to see if they actually have texture.
-The absence of flash (except when it’s absolutely necessary) creates the sensation of one being at the actual place, with all the colour ranges and shades that were there but now redefined by the conditions of the lenses and the intensity of the finishing.
+The “old school” applied to the nowadays digital equipment allows me to create a finish of my pictures within the patterns demanded by the film: a more rigorous exposure, a more sensual texture, a great feeling of light dripping from the volumes of the pictures, etc. The fact that I don’t use flashlights leads me to a maximized seizing of the possibilities of the camera and software I use, creating images with a strong density but also with a very special intensity and sensuality provided by light – which is one of my brand images.
+Most of my pictures, mainly the ones that were taken in interiors (bride and groom’s houses, churches, and party sights) are intentionally made in a way that the grain makes part of them and becomes an element of the construction of the pictures which we feel like touching to see if they have texture.
+The absence of flash (except when it’s necessary) creates the sensation of one being at the actual place, with all the color ranges and shades that were there but now redefined by the conditions of the lenses and the intensity of the finishing.

 I’ve mentioned a few times the matter of the day.
 Having a basic principle for my work to tell this story through photography, which better bed for them other than the Wedding Album?
-There, they will lie elegant, living witnesses, combining in such a way that the visual harmony becomes a delight for those for curious eyes and, at the same time, a stage of revisited memories.
+There, they will lie elegant, living witnesses, combining in such a way that the visual harmony becomes a delight for those with curious eyes and, at the same time, a stage of revisited memories.
 For the Wedding Album, I look for an easy description without any elements that may steal the attention from the photographs and their contents.
 To be able to give, to those who were there, at the wedding, a keepsake straight through the eyes of my cameras and lenses and a printing preparation which pour unto them with a special embellishment.
 For those who were not there, let the Album be able to tell the story of a beautiful day and be, just like any other good book of memoirs, a remembrance.
-The Wedding Album be the climax of a process made form a surrender and love – not just from the story’s characters, but also from this humble picture scribe.
+The Wedding Album is the climax of a process made from surrender and love – not just from the story’s characters, but also from this humble picture scribe.